Firewolf1337/RCRPlanner/README.md

 If you are interested, try it!
 No installation necessary.
 Just extract the zip file in an empty folder of your choice.

+## Handling and Troubleshooting
+* **There is no auto refresh of the data.**
+    * You need to manually refresh the data when the new season or "Week 13" starts or you purchase something.

+* **Please try to start with a fresh copy in an empty folder, if you have any problems after some time with the planner.**

 ## Overview
 #### Start and Login
 At first run, you need to login with your iRacing credentials to download all necessary files and data from the iRacing API.